bavtech/works/Anotate_split/readme.txt

-the script should be in the same folder as the images and label . i.e the script should have  the same hierarchy as the images and label folder
+the script should be in the same folder as the images and labels folder . i.e the script should have  the same hierarchy as the images and label folder
 .
 ├── file_train_test_split.py
 ├── images